 At WoodmenLife, we understand what is truly important – keeping your interests in mind as we make decisions that impact the future and overall financial strength of our company.

-In 2018, WoodmenLife's outstanding financial performance once again included a total income of $1 billion and certificate reserves (funds held to guarantee future benefit payments) of nearly $8.5 billion.
+In 2019, WoodmenLife demonstrated outstanding financial performance once again, with a total income of $1.2 billion and certificate reserves (funds held to guarantee future benefit payments) of nearly $8.5 billion.

 Strength in Numbers

-WoodmenLife finished Fiscal Year 2018 with positive results including Assets of $10.95 billion1; and the steady growth of Insurance in force.
+WoodmenLife finished Fiscal Year 2019 with positive results, including assets of $11.1 billion1 and $38.5 billion of insurance in force.

-In addition, WoodmenLife's total surplus has consistently grown over the past seven years, reaching a record high of $1.43 billion in 2018.
+In addition, total surplus for WoodmenLife has consistently grown over the past eight years, reaching a record high of $1.56 billion in 2019.

 One way to judge the strength of a company is to look at how its financial strength and performance are rated by an objective rating agency.
 Our rating is a direct reflection of the care with which WoodmenLife manages our business.

-- Bonds: One of today's safest investments is bonds, and because of their stability, you'll find more than two-thirds of our invested assets there.
-A large portion of our bond portfolio contains investment-grade corporate bonds.
+One of today's safest investments is bonds, and because of their stability, you'll find over two-thirds of our invested assets there.
+A large portion of our bond portfolio contains investment grade corporate bonds.

-Bonds commonly referred to as “investment grade” are those included in the four rating categories – Aaa, Aa, A and Baa.
+Bonds commonly referred to as “investment grade” are those included in the top four rating categories – Aaa, Aa, A and Baa.
 Bond ratings are like grades on a report card, with Aaa carrying the smallest degree of investment risk, and C being the highest.
-Currently, 98 percent of WoodmenLife's bond holdings are investment-grade bonds.
+At year-end 2019, 99 percent of WoodmenLife's bond holdings were investment grade.

-- Real Estate & Mortgage Loans: Real estate accounted for just under one percent of WoodmenLife's invested assets in 2018.
-These holdings consist of property that is either leased or owned and occupied by WoodmenLife.
+Real estate accounted for just under one percent of WoodmenLife's invested assets in 2019.
+These holdings consist of property that is owned by and either leased to others or occupied by WoodmenLife.

-At the end of 2018, about 18.6 percent of our total invested assets were in mortgage loans.
+At the end of 2019, about 18.5 percent of our assets were in mortgage loans.
+These loans are secured by commercial real estate including office, retail and industrial properties.
 WoodmenLife is always a first-lien mortgage holder, and we finance no more than 75 percent of a property's value.